prasadhcms/geminicli-anyllm/docs/index.md

-# Welcome to Gemini CLI documentation
+# Welcome to Gemini CLI with Multi-LLM Support Documentation

-This documentation provides a comprehensive guide to installing, using, and developing Gemini CLI.
-This tool lets you interact with Gemini models through a command-line interface.
+This documentation provides a comprehensive guide to installing, using, and developing the Gemini CLI fork with multi-LLM support.
+This tool lets you interact with various LLM providers through a command-line interface, including OpenAI, OpenRouter, Anthropic, and local LLMs, in addition to the original Google Gemini models.

 ## Overview

-Gemini CLI brings the capabilities of Gemini models to your terminal in an interactive Read-Eval-Print Loop (REPL) environment.
-Gemini CLI consists of a client-side application (`packages/cli`) that communicates with a local server (`packages/core`), which in turn manages requests to the Gemini API and its AI models.
+Gemini CLI with Multi-LLM Support brings the capabilities of various LLM providers to your terminal in an interactive Read-Eval-Print Loop (REPL) environment.
+This fork of the original Gemini CLI consists of a client-side application (`packages/cli`) that communicates with a local server (`packages/core`), which in turn manages requests to various LLM APIs and their AI models.
+The CLI supports Google Gemini models (original functionality) as well as OpenAI, OpenRouter, Anthropic, and local LLMs with OpenAI-compatible endpoints.
 Gemini CLI also contains a variety of tools for tasks such as performing file system operations, running shells, and web fetching, which are managed by `packages/core`.

 ## Navigating the documentation